phg-foundation/PROPHET/README.md

 __EGMs__

-HTML files for evidence gap maps (EGMs) generated using [Eppi-Mapper](https://eppi.ioe.ac.uk/cms/Default.aspx?tabid=3790) These EGMs capture research activity of primary and secondary prevention biomarkers in cardiovascular diseases.
+HTML files for evidence gap maps (EGMs) generated using Eppi-Mapper.
+These EGMs capture research activity of primary and secondary prevention biomarkers in cardiovascular diseases.